arjunmahishi/flow.nvim/README.md

 # run-code

 A simple plugin to quickly run a snippet of code without ever leaving the nvim.
-This is especially useful when you are writing/debugging a script.
+This is especially useful when you are writing/debugging scripts

 ## Installation